bertvh/bb/README.md

 bb
 ==

-User/roles management application in progress.
-Will be used to create archetype.
+bb is a Spring, Hibernate and MySQL user management application that can be used as a starting point for new projects.